-Recent discussions highlighted that many nodes which synced before Bitcoin Core v28 have their block and undo files stored effectively in the clear (zero XOR key).
-This patch adds a simple, resumable maintenance tool to obfuscate previously raw block files, rotate an existing key to a fresh random one, or de-obfuscate (set key to zero) if consciously chosen, all without requiring resync.
+Context: Recent discussions highlighted that many nodes that synced before Bitcoin Core v28 have their block and undo files stored effectively in the clear (zero XOR key).
+This patch adds a simple, resumable maintenance tool to obfuscate previously raw block files, rotate an existing key to a fresh random one, or de-obfuscate (set key to zero) if consciously chosen, all without requiring a resync.
 The operation can be cancelled and restarted safely.

-The new startup option -reobfuscate-blocks[=VALUE] accepts either 16 hex characters as an exact 8-byte XOR key (little-endian in-memory layout) or a boolean to generate a random 64-bit key. e.g. -reobfuscate-blocks=0000000000000000 sets the key to zero, effectively removing obfuscation.
+Implementation: The new startup option -reobfuscate-blocks[=VALUE] accepts either 16 hex characters as an exact 8-byte XOR key (little-endian in-memory layout) or a boolean to generate a random 64-bit key. e.g. -reobfuscate-blocks=0000000000000000 sets the key to zero, effectively removing obfuscation.

-At startup, we iterate over all undo and block files (grouping the block and undo files for more uniform iteration), read them with the old XOR key and write them back with the new key (<name>.reobfuscated).
-The implementation actually combines the two keys and reads directly into the new obfuscated version to only do a single iteration over the data.
-This works if the original blocks aren’t obfuscated or if the new blocks aren’t or if both are.
+At startup, we iterate over all undo and block files (grouping them for more uniform iteration), read them with the old XOR key, and write them back with the new key (as <name>.reobfuscated).
+The implementation combines the two keys and reads directly into the new obfuscated version to do only a single pass over the data.
+This works whether the original blocks are obfuscated, the new blocks are not, or neither are.

 - Re-obfuscation resumes automatically (detected via

-- Fast in practice with sequential read/modify/write per blockfile - after recent obfuscation vectorization, this path is very quick.
+- Fast in practice with sequential read/modify/write per block file - after recent obfuscation vectorization, this path is very quick.

-2# command line
+# command line

-3./build/bin/bitcoind -reobfuscate-blocks -stopatheight=1
+./build/bin/bitcoind -reobfuscate-blocks -stopatheight=1

-4# same with GUI
+# same with GUI

-5./build/bin/bitcoin-qt -reobfuscate-blocks -stopatheight=1
+./build/bin/bitcoin-qt -reobfuscate-blocks -stopatheight=1

-Single-threaded Performance
+Single-threaded Performance:

 | cpu | hdd/ssd | block count | size | files | time (min) | blocks/min |